OlegKuch/GreenCubic/README.md

 If you have 32-bit or old (Windows XP and older) Windows, GreenCubic will not work, you need to build it from source.

-1. Install [Python](python.org) if you haven't it..
+1. Install [Python](python.org) if you haven't it.
 (32 bit, if you have 32 bit windows, and 3.4 if you have Windows XP or older), do not forget to add to path and install pip.

 2. Install modules by command `pip3 install pygame pypresence pyinstaller`